alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/03-skills.md

 ## Use prefixes to manage similar method instances

 In many scenarios, we need to invalidate multiple caches at the same time.
 For example, the data of a page comes from multiple interfaces.
 When editing the data of this page, it is necessary to invalidate the cached data of these interfaces at the same time.
-You can method instances with the same prefix to classify them, and use this regex to invalidate caches with the same prefix.
+You can classify method instances with the same prefix, and use this regex to invalidate caches with the same prefix.

 ```javascript
 const getData1 = id => alovaInstance.Get('/data1', {